Lapin0t/grothendieck-cern/english.md

 > I'd like to ask you about the aims of the Survivre movement and what contacts
 > you have with existing movements in the region, such as the such as the
-> commitee "Bugey-Cobaye" \[TN: "Bugey-guinea-pig", name of a large
+> commitee "Bugey-Cobaye" \[TN: "Bugey Guinea-pig", large anti-nuclear
-> anti-nuclear demonstration near Lyon in july 1971\].
+> demonstration near Lyon in july 1971\].

 What are the goals of the Survivre movement?
 In the beginning, our vision was apocalyptic and and our aim was to fight for the survival of the human species,